 Another great option in the Lawrenceville area is DJ’s UPick Blueberries for picking in June and July.
 Or, join local nonprofit Concrete Jungle (pictured) year-round on a volunteer fruit picking day to spend time outdoors while helping provide food for people in need.

 11. Make a new four-legged friend

 Lifeline Animal Project is the largest sheltering organization in Atlanta, caring for more than 16,000 homeless animals each year.
 Want to make a difference in an animal’s life but don’t want to commit to fostering?
-Lend a hand with one of Lifeline’s remote volunteer opportunities!
+Lend a hand with one of Lifeline’s volunteer opportunities!

 12. Get a taste of history and homestyle food at Manuel’s Tavern